-As well as with the Sun Valley Summer Symphony, Zehngut has performed at the Oregon Bach Festival, Mainly Mozart, Festival Mozacic and Campanile Music Festival.
-As a chamber musician he has performed at Carnegie Hall’s Weill Hall, Alice Tully Hall, the Kennedy Center, Hearst Castle and has appeared on the Minnesota Orchestra and the San Diego Symphony’s chamber music series.
-An active teacher, Mr. Zehngut has served on the faculty of the Luzerne Music Center.
+As well as with the Sun Valley Summer Symphony, Zehngut has performed at the Oregon Bach Festival, Mainly Mozart, Festival Mozaic, and Campanile Music Festival.
+As a chamber musician, he has performed at Carnegie Hall’s Weill Hall, Alice Tully Hall, the Kennedy Center, and Hearst Castle and has appeared on the Minnesota Orchestra and the San Diego Symphony’s chamber music series.
+Also an active teacher, Zehngut has served on the faculty of the Luzerne Music Center.

 Amos Yang, Principal

 Amos Yang joined the San Francisco Symphony in 2007 as Assistant Principal Cello.
 He was previously a member of the Seattle Symphony.